 I’ve been trading part-time since 1986.
 Like everyone else, it was a turbulent start with multiple years of losses.
 I began my trading experience with the futures market- mainly the T-Bonds futures.
-Over the course of the first 10 years, I was only about 30% involved with the market; thus, I continued to incur losses with a couple of breakeven years.
+Throughout the first 10 years, I was only about 30% involved with the market; thus, I continued to incur losses with a couple of break-even years.
 Luckily I had the good sense of keeping my losses small so that I was never wiped out.
 It was at this time that I started to spend money on trading systems, books, and videos.

 (Lesson #1: Keep your losses small so you can survive to fight another day, week, month, or year.)

-I switched to stock trading and my fortune began to change.
-Unlike commodity where the fundamental news are beyond my interest and motivation to process (I was relying on technical signals only); stock trading allows me to follow the “story” behind the company.
-To make a long story short, I found I’ve a knack for analyzing the fundamental story of a stock to get about 60% success rate on my picks.
-Despite my unrefined trading techniques and the lack of iron-clad discipline, I was lucky to come out with some big winners that allowed me to recover money I lost from trading the commodity market.
+I switched to stock trading, and my fortune began to change.
+Unlike commodity where the fundamental news is beyond my interest and motivation to process (I was relying on technical signals only); stock trading allows me to follow the “story” behind the company.
+To make a long story short, I found I have a knack for analyzing the fundamental story of stock to get about a 60% success rate on my picks.
+Despite my unrefined trading techniques and the lack of iron-clad discipline, I was lucky to come out with some big winners that allowed me to recover the money I lost from trading the commodity market.

 (Lesson #2: It is important you find the right trading arena to match your personal interest and skill set.
 If I had stayed with commodity trading, I don’t think I would still be trading now.)

-In the early 2000s, I stopped buying books and videos and started learning Tai Chi Chuan (a form of Chinese martial art called Shadow boxing) and meditation.
+In the early 2000s, I stopped buying books and videos and started learning Tai Chi Chuan and meditation.
 Slowly and gradually, I began to catch my own emotional response to the trading signals.
 After years of trials & errors, I’ve refined my trading system to take into account my emotional strengths and weaknesses.
-Of course, it is not perfect; but it does give me a consistent trading behavior that match my personal trading system.
+Of course, it is not perfect; but it does give me a consistent trading behavior that matches my personal trading system.

 (Lesson #3: Look into yourself to find your strengths and weaknesses in your emotional responses to your trading system.
 Figure out what to discard and what to keep in your trading system to match your personality and emotional tendency.
 It is much easier to tweak your system than yourself!)